cdauth/json-stream-es/README.md

 `JsonPathSelector` can be constructed using `new JsonPathSelector(selector: JsonPathSelectorExpression)`.
 It expects a [JSON path selector](#json-path-selector) expression.
 All chunks selected by the selector and their descendents are passed through.
 Notably, this behaviour is different than in the convenience functions such as [`parseJsonStream`](#parsejsonstream), where only the children of the selected objects/arrays would be passed through.
 If you want to select only the children of an object/array with `JsonPathSelector`, you have to use a `[...path, undefined]` selector.

-The `JsonChunk` stream emitted by `JsonPathSelector` is different from other `JsonChunk` streams in the fact that it may emit multiple JSON values on the root level.
 Typically, the stream is piped through [`JsonDeserializer`](#jsondeserializer) to convert it into actual JavaScript values.

 #### `JsonPathStreamSplitter`